fctaddia/NfcTools/README.md

     }
 }
 ```
-## NFC writing
+### NFC writing

 To create the listener interface and main functions, follow steps 1,2,3.
-Obviously change the class name to NfcWriterFragment.
+Obviously change the class name to NfcWriterFragment

 Create the actual nfc write functions, which will be called each time TAG NfcAdapter.ACTION_TAG_DISCOVERED is called:
 ```kotlin